IndomieGorengSatu/Mie/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## Why was the picture sent to prison?
+It was framed.